huggingface/huggingface.js/packages/tasks/src/tasks/image-text-to-text/about.md

 ### Document Question Answering and Retrieval

-Documents often consist of different layouts, charts, tables, images and more.
-Vision language models trained on formatted documents can extract information from documents.
-This is an OCR-free approach, the inputs skip OCR and documents are directly fed to vision language models.
+Documents often consist of different layouts, charts, tables, images, and more.
+Vision language models trained on formatted documents can extract information from them.
+This is an OCR-free approach; the inputs skip OCR, and documents are directly fed to vision language models.

 ### Image Recognition with Instructions